Type getProperty()

 relationship, it will be mapped in the table of the entity that

-.
+represents the value of the Map.
 If generic types are not used, the

-attribute of the @OneToMany
+targetEntity attribute of the @OneToMany and @ManyToMany

-annotations must be set to the type of the Map
+annotations must be set to the type of the Map value.

 The Java API for JavaBeans Validation (Bean Validation) provides a mechanism for validating application data.
 Bean Validation is integrated into the Java EE containers, allowing the same validation logic to be used in any of the tiers of an enterprise application.